Photo credit: Anna Fuller

 At night I lie on the floor and wonder if someone is available to lift me up.
 Everything hinges on my not being able to spot my own inadequacy.

-Abiding contradiction in this intimation of potential fraternity, the poet is ecstatic, beside themselves, capable simultaneously and dialectically in one contingent move both to name their own inadequacy and not to spot it.
+Abiding contradiction in this intimation of potential mutuality, the poet is ecstatic, beside themselves, capable simultaneously and dialectically in one contingent move both to name their own inadequacy and not to spot it.
 Being there alone is not enough.
 And so, in Fuller’s closing image we might recognise the outline of a diagram of the precarious and conditional values of poetic composition and poetic thinking; or of the poet’s playtime, on the cusp of their return from dream-work to the waking working day.